apache/druid/docs/catalog/ext.md

 The set of external table columns can be provided in the table specification in the catalog entry, or at run time.
-To provide columns in the table specification, provide both a name and a SQL type:
+To provide columns in the table specification, provide both a name and a Druid type:

 ```json
 {